rittermod/FS25_AdjustAnimalFood/README.md

 - `productionWeight`: Food effectiveness (0.0-1.0) - higher means better productivity
 - `eatWeight`: Consumption preference (0.0-1.0) - affects PARALLEL consumption animals only
 - `fillTypes`: Space-separated crop names that belong to this food group.
 Most animal pens will only accept bulk or bale fillTypes and not pallets.
 (If you want your animals to eat cake the pen must have a pallet trigger.
 Not tested.)
+- `disabled`: Set to `"true"` to remove this food group from the game (animals won't accept this food type)

 **What You Cannot Change:**
 - `animalType`: Used for matching only - can't add new animal types